 As the administrator of your Peakon account, you can manage Access Control groups, which will enable you to control the feedback managers can see on their Peakon dashboards and the features they have access to.

-This article will cover choosing the right access control permissions.
+This article will cover the permissions under the following sections: